 What are my next steps?

-As a recruiter, there are a few steps to take to ensure you’re best prepared for when these changes come into effect.
-We would recommend that you begin assessing your flexible workforce to identify how many are working through a PSC, and how they could be affected.
+Preparation is key!
+We would recommend that you begin working with your end hirers to assess your flexible workforce identifying how many are working through a PSC, and how they could be affected.

 Recruitment agencies will become responsible for the following set of responsibilities: